-Chemistry of Industrial Processes Staff Contact: Dr T. Davis F L1 T2 Prerequisite: CHEM2011 Coor prerequisites CHEM2021, CHEM2031
+Chemistry of Industrial Processes

+Staff Contact: Dr T. Davis

+Prerequisite: CEIC 2030, CEIC 2040 Corequisites CHEM2021, CHEM2031

-The production of inorganic industrial chemicals from the standpoint of the application of the basic principles of inorganic and physical chemistry (acid industries, alkali industries, industrial gases electric furnace products, superphosphates, aluminum and glass); a study of some sections of the organic industrial chemical industry cellulose, industrial alcohols, formaldehyde, phenol, urea, phenolic and urea resins, acetic acid, polymers based on enthylene and acetylene, elastomers.
+The production of inorganic industrial chemicals from the standpoint of the application of the basic principles of inorganic and physical chemistry (acid industries, alkali industries, industrial gases electric furnace products. superphosphates, aluminum and glass); a study of some sections of the organic industrial chemical industry cellulose, industrial alcohols, formaldehyde, phenol, urea, phenolic and urea resins, acetic acid, polymers based on enthylene and acetylene, elastomers.
 Students are required to attend factory inspections at local and country centres as required.
 Laboratory: A small research project designed to illustrate practical applications of the principles of Industrial Chemistry.